anea-11/infra-provisioning/README.md

 Web UI instructions: navigate to `AWS-EC2/Network & Security/Key pairs` and create a key.
 Download `.pem` file to `~/.ssh` and change permissions: `chmod 400 /path/to/key.pem`.
 Use this key to ssh into EC2 instances.

-### Switch between regions
+### Terraform state files

-Terraform state files are stored in S3 bucket "ttt-tfstates" in following locations:
+Terraform state files are stored in S3 bucket `ttt-tfstates` in following locations:

 | Vars config file      | S3 tfstate path                |
 |-----------------------|--------------------------------|
 |config-eu-central-1    | eu-central-1/terraform.tftsate |
 |config-eu-west-1       | eu-west-1/terraform.tftsate    |

-S3 bucket itself is deployed in eu-central-1 region.
+S3 bucket itself is deployed in `eu-central-1` region.

-How to configure terraform to work with eu-west-1 region:
+- How to configure terraform to work with `eu-west-1` region:

-- Set backend.key to `eu-west-1/terraform.tfstate`:
+Set `backend.key` to `eu-west-1/terraform.tfstate`:
 ```
   backend "s3" {
     bucket = "ttt-tfstates"